Great Observatories program: Spitzer Space Telescope

-Spitzer points its high-gain antenna towards the Earth.
+Spitzer Space Telescope pointing its high-gain antenna towards the Earth (artist's impression).

-By the early 1970s, astronomers began to consider the possibility of placing an infrared telescope above the obscuring effects of atmosphere of Earth.
-Most of the early concepts, envisioned repeated flights aboard the NASA Space Shuttle.
-This approach was developed in an era when the Shuttle program was presumed to be capable of supporting weekly flights of up to 30 days duration.
+By the early 1970s, astronomers began to consider the possibility of placing an infrared telescope above the obscuring effects of the atmosphere of Earth.
+Most of the early concepts envisioned repeated flights aboard the NASA Space Shuttle.
+This approach was developed in an era when the Shuttle program was presumed to be capable of supporting weekly flights up to 30 days in duration.
 In 1979, a National Research Council of the National Academy of Sciences report, A Strategy for Space Astronomy and Astrophysics for the 1980s, identified a Shuttle Infrared Telescope Facility (SIRTF) as "one of two major astrophysics facilities [to be developed] for Spacelab," a Shuttle-borne platform.

 The launch of the Infrared Astronomical Satellite, an Explorer-class satellite designed to conduct the first infrared survey of the sky led to anticipation of an instrument using new infrared detector technology.
 By September 1983, NASA was considering the "possibility of a long duration [free-flyer] SIRTF mission".
 The 1985 Spacelab-2 flight aboard STS-51-F confirmed the Shuttle environment was not well suited to an onboard infrared telescope, and a free-flying design was better.
 The first word of the name was changed from Shuttle so it would be called the Space Infrared Telescope Facility.

 Spitzer was the only one of the Great Observatories not launched by the Space Shuttle.
 It was originally intended to be so launched, but after the Challenger disaster, the Centaur LH2/LOX upper stage that would have been required to push it into a heliocentric orbit was banned from Shuttle use.
 Titan and Atlas launch vehicles were canceled for cost reasons.
 After redesign and lightening, it was launched in 2003 by a Delta II launch vehicle instead.
 It was called the Space Infrared Telescope Facility (SIRTF) before launch.
 The telescope was deactivated when operations ended on 30 January 2020.